rs-station/rs-station.github.io/_posts/2024-08-07-laue-dials-preprint.md

 {:caption: style="display: inline-block;padding: 0 15%;"}

 ![Reciprocal lattice points in the Laue case](/assets/posts/2024-08-07-laue-dials-preprint.md/laue_rlp.png){: image}
-*Full reflections from Laue pink-beam crystallography vs monochromatic stills and rotations from [Hewitt et al](https://www.biorxiv.org/content/10.1101/2024.07.23.604358v1). [(CC-BY license)](https://creativecommons.org/licenses/by/4.0/)*{: caption}
+*Full reflections from Laue pink-beam crystallography vs monochromatic stills and rotations from [Hewitt et al](https://www.biorxiv.org/content/10.1101/2024.07.23.604358v1). [(CC-BY-NC license)](https://creativecommons.org/licenses/by/4.0/)*{: caption}

 Laue-DIALS is currently able to handle single-crystal fixed-target datasets, with development to extend to serial crystallography rapidly underway!
 Installing Laue-DIALS just requires a [DIALS installation](https://dials.github.io/installation.html) and then running `pip install laue-dials`.
 All of the analyses in the preprint were performed using `DIALS v3.17.0` and `Laue-DIALS v0.4`.